clarari137/VBA-challenge/README.md

   - 07-Stu_Census_Pt1

 I also met with Danielle Dubash from our class to talk through our code and work out smaller issues.
+I used this website (https://software-solutions-online.com/vba-range-variable-row-number/) for help using the Range function, and this website (https://learn.microsoft.com/en-us/office/vba/api/excel.worksheetfunction.max) for clarity on the maximum and minimum functions.